aflatunkawsar/ER-Wait-Time-Prediction/Readme.md

 2. **Advanced Algorithm Evaluation**: More powerful gradient boosting models, XGBoost and LightGBM, were then trained and evaluated.
 These models are known for their high performance on tabular data and represent a step towards state-of-the-art solutions.

-3. **Hyperparameter Tuning**: The best-performing model (XGBoost) was further optimized using RandomizedSearchCV.
+3. **Hyperparameter Tuning**: The best-performing model (LightGBM) was further optimized using RandomizedSearchCV.
 This automated process systematically searches for the best model configuration, demonstrating a commitment to maximizing performance beyond default settings.

 ---